Leaves of Absence from Work

 • Provided you have a minimum three months of service with your employer, you are entitled to a leave of up to 12 weeks a year to meet obligations resulting from an accident or serious illness of a family member.
 If you are sick or recovering from an accident, you may take up to 26 weeks leave in a 12-month period.

-• Provided you have worked 20 weeks of the last 52 for the same employer, you are entitled to an 18-week maternity or adoption leave if you are the main caregiver.
+• Provided you have worked at least 13 weeks for the same employer, you are entitled to an 18-week maternity or adoption leave if you are the main caregiver.
 In addition, you can have 34 weeks of parental leave, but it must be taken immediately following the maternity leave.

 • A parent of a newborn who does not take maternity leave will be eligible for 37 weeks of parental leave.